On topological graphs with at most four crossings per edge: Proof of Theorem

 \underline{Subcase 1.1:} $f$ sends $1/3$ units of charge to $t_2$ in Step~3.
 It follows from Proposition~\ref{prop:e_1-e_2} that the wedge of $t_2$ contains at least one $0$-quadrilateral.
 We observe first that the wedge of $t_2$ cannot contain two $0$-quadrilaterals.
 Indeed, suppose it does and refer to Figure~\ref{fig:1-in-1-1-in-3_0}.

 Since each of the edges $(A_1,A_3)$ and $(A_3,A_0)$ has four crossings it follows that $e_0$ is an edge of $t_0$ and $e_4$ is an edge of $t_4$.
 Thus $f_4$ is incident to $A_0$ and $A_1$ and is a neighbor of $t_0$ and $t_4$.
-Therefore the other neighbor of $t_0$ (resp., $t_4$) cannot be incident to any other original vertex but $A_1$ (resp., $A_4=B_2$).
+Therefore the other neighbor of $t_0$ (resp., $t_4$) cannot be incident to any other original vertex but $A_1$ (resp., $A_0$).
 This implies that $(A_2,B_2)$ has two additional crossings, and totally five crossings.

-Next, we observe that $e_1$ must be an edge of $t_1$.
-Indeed, suppose it is not and refer to~\ref{fig:1-in-1-1-in-3_1}.
+Next, we observe that we may assume that $e_1$ is an edge of $t_1$.
+Indeed, suppose it is not and refer to Figure~\ref{fig:1-in-1-1-in-3_1}.
 Since each of the edges $(A_2,B_2)$ and $(A_0,B_0)$ has four crossings, $e_3$ is an edge of $t_3$ and $e_4$ is an edge of $t_4$.
-It follows that the neighbors of $t_3$ are $f_2$ and $f_3$.
-Since $f_3$ is incident to $A_0$ and $B_2$, it contributes charge to $t_3$ in Step~4.
-Consider $f_2$, the other neighbor of $t_3$.
-Note that $f_2$ does not contribute charge through $v_2y_2$ in Steps~1 or~3, for this would imply that the edge of $G$ that contains $x_2y_2$ must cross $(A_2,B_2)$.
-However, this edge already has four crossings since it supports $t_2$ and its two neighboring $1$-triangles.
-Since the size of $f_2$ is a least four, it follows that $f_2$ also contributes charge to $t_3$ in Step~4, and therefore $f$ does not contribute charge to $t_3$.

-We may thus assume that $e_1$ is an edge of $t_1$ and that the wedge of $t_2$ contains exactly one $0$-quadrilateral.
-Observe that this implies that $|f_1| \geq 5$.
-Indeed, if $|f_1|=4$, then $B_0$ and $B_1$ must coincide, which is impossible.

-Consider now the edge-segment $A_2w_1$.
-Suppose that it contains a crossing point between $A_2$ and $w_1$ and refer to Figure~\ref{fig:1-in-1-1-in-3_2}.
-It follows that $e_3$ is an edge of $t_3$ and that $f_2$ is a neighbor of $t_3$.
-Since $|f_1| \geq 5$, $f_2$ does not contribute charge through $v_2y_2$.
-Let $q$ be the vertex of $f_2$ that follows $y_2$ in a clockwise order of the vertices on the boundary of $f_2$.
-Note that $f_2$ contributes at most $1/6$ units of charge through each of $A_4v_2$ and $y_2q$.
-If $|f_2|=4$, then $f_2$ does not contribute charge through $qA_4$, and therefore $ch_5(f_2) \geq 1/3$.
-In this case $f_2$ sends at least $1/6$ units of charge to $f$ in Step~6.
-It is also not hard to see that this remains true if $|f_2| \geq 5$.
-Therefore, $ch_6(f) \geq 0$ if $A_2w_1$ is not an edge of $M(G)$.
+It follows from Proposition~\ref{prop:1/6} that $f_2$ sends at least $1/6$ units of charge to $f$ in Step~6.